 At-home CBC testing cannot be used to diagnose a disease or health condition.
 Rather, results should be shared with a health care provider who is familiar with your health history and current situation.
-Only a health care provider can interpret the values on a complete blood count for the purpose of assessing your health and diagnosing diseases.
+Only a health care provider can interpret the values on a CBC for the purpose of assessing your health and diagnosing diseases.
 They may recommend repeating the CBC by traditional blood draw to confirm the results.

 How much does the test cost?

-Taking the MCV Test
+Taking an MCV Test

 Before the test